hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Demonstrate how the features delivered have moved the team closer to the OKRs with appropriate metrics.
 - Gain feedback throughout from all stakeholders.

+**Top Tip:** Invite appropriate stakeholders beforehand and ensure you demonstrate valuable features, not code.

 ### Iteration Retrospective

-**Purpose:**: Understand team member status and progress against the iteration goal
+**Purpose:**: Understand team member status and team efficiency of delivering the iteration goal

 **Duration:** Maximum of 90 minutes.
 If you can finish sooner then do so.